mateuscacabuenaPUCRS/ConstrucaoDeSoftware/README.md

 That's it!
 The application should be running on the cloud now.

-Access your instance on the AWS console to get the public IP address and access the application.
+Access your instance (under the EC2 tab) on the AWS console to get the public IP address and access the application.

 To enter into the instance, you can use the following command: